 Using a twist, you can turn those negative experiences into positive ones by ironizing or joking around the subject.
 Of course, your content or ads shouldn’t be entirely related to your offers but should contain at least several significant links that’ll allow people to figure out the connections on their own!

-I couldn’t help but post this rather NSFV banner used by a pharmaceutical brand.
+I couldn’t help but post this rather NSFW banner used by a pharmaceutical brand.
 This is the perfect example on how to effectively keep your ad’s message relevant to your brand’s solutions!

 3. Keep It Simple